Shipway History, Family Crest & Coats of Arms

 The surname Shipway was first found in Yorkshire where they held a family seat at Skipwith, where Robert of Estoteville, (sometimes called 'Stuteville',) the ancestor of the Skipwiths, Baron of Cottingham, was granted his lands by William, Duke of Normandy, after his Conquest of England in 1066 A.D.
 This family was one of the most distinguished in all Normandy and held the Castle at Ambrieres.
 They were very close both to King Henry, and his brother Duke Robert of Normandy.
 The Baron became Lord of the Manor of Skipwith.
 The first to assume the name Skipwith was Patrick de Skipwith, the second son of the Baron.
 "Snore Hall [in the parish of Fordham in Norfolk], now a farmhouse, was the seat of the family of Skipwith, who entertained Charles I. on the night previous to his delivering himself to the Scottish army. "

-Important Dates for the Shipway family
+Early History of the Shipway family

 This web page shows only a small excerpt of our Shipway research.
 Another 111 words (8 lines of text) covering the years 1867, 1348, 1547, 1529, 1539, 1586, 1547, 1658, 1616, 1663, 1680, 1670, 1730, 1677, 1676, 1728, 1620, 1694, 1620, 1694, 1652 and 1710 are included under the topic Early Shipway History in all our PDF Extended History products and printed products wherever possible.